Can I Sue a Judge?

 - Commits misconduct that interferes with their judicial duties

-- Otherwise commits an illegal action that harms you or the public at large, or which is subject to a lower standard of “qualified" immunity (contrasted with absolute immunity)
+- Otherwise commits an illegal action that harms you or the public at large, or which is subject to a lower standard of “qualified" immunity, as contrasted with absolute immunity

 For example, the United States Supreme Court restricted judicial immunity in a civil rights case where a woman, a subordinate court employee, sued a male judge for firing her based on her sex.
 The judge was found liable for violating the woman's civil rights.
 The Supreme Court found that the judge's action was an administrative function and not a judicial act, and therefore not protected by absolute immunity.
 The moral of this case is that if a judge acts outside the scope of their judicial function, you can sue.

 Courts have also offered guidance on what actions or omissions give rise to judicial immunity.
 Generally, it comes down to three factors:

 - Whether the judge's decision is one ordinarily made by a judge acting in an official capacity, or whether it's a decision that could have also been by a private person

 - Whether the judge's actions are similar to what other judges ordinarily do

 - The expectations of the parties, i.e., whether the parties dealt with the judge as a judge or as an ordinary person

 For example, in 1997, a judge in West Virginia was so upset with a misbehaving defendant that he stepped down from the bench and bit him on the nose.
 After being charged criminally, the judge was sentenced to jail and removed from his position permanently.
 Accordingly, even if you opt not to sue your judge in civil court for giving you an unsolicited rhinoplasty, the government can still prosecute a judge for violating criminal law.